canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

    juju config dex-auth public-url=http://10.64.140.43.nip.io juju config oidc-gatekeeper public-url=http://10.64.140.43.nip.io

-This tells the authentication and authorization components of the bundle that users who access the bundle will be doing so via the URL http://10.64.140.43.nip.io.
+This tells the authentication and authorisation components of the bundle that users who access the bundle will be doing so via the URL ``http://10.64.140.43.nip.io``.
 In turn, this allows those components to construct appropriate responses to incoming traffic.

 Now set the dashboard username and password: